 Most of my growing up was spent in the world of Ballet.
 From a young age I was completely obsessed: body, mind and soul.
 This new realm of God-loving people was sorta foreign to me and somewhat conflicting with the other.
 A struggle began in my heart.
 Would I allow God full control at ballet too?
 Without realizing it, these girls showed me it was possible.
 When I had the chance to share that fact yesterday, I saw my friend’s eyes well-up with tears.
 She had just been a young girl back then with her own hurts and struggles, yet God had strategically placed her in my path for such a time as that.
 He knew I desperately needed a pattern to follow and who I would look up to.

 God is so gentle that way.
 He gives me what I need, when I need it.
 Never more than I can handle, just enough… and usually with a bit of a challenge.
 I’ve grown and changed a lot.
 Thank Goodness!
 I am not who I was, but surely I am not all I will be.
 God continues His work, bringing new examples for me to follow.

-Thank You, Lord, for the mentors in my life today (Alex, Amanda, Bobbi, Elizabeth, Kathryn, Kelly, Nancy, Marianne, my mom, sisters… all my in-laws).
-What a wealth of examples You’ve offered!
-Thank You that You never leave me to just figure it out alone.
-You’ve given living, breathing patterns to glean from.
-Your mercy is unfailing.
+Thank You, God, for today’s mentors (Alex, Amanda, Bobbi, Elizabeth, Kathryn, Kelly, Nancy, Marianne, my mom, my sisters… my in-laws).
+What a wealth of women I’m surrounded by!
+You haven’t left me to figure it out alone… I have living, breathing patterns to glean from – Your mercy is unfailing.